-1. ‘Pakal Kafe’ (Coffee Kit)
+Most Israeli things #1 – ‘Pakal Kafe’ (Coffee Kit)

 If you’ve ever hiked with Israelis, then you’ll definitely have seen this already.
 Once the summit has been reached, or some other beautiful spot, Israelis will always pull out a cloth bag (or carton box if they’re with a car) containing a small portable burner, a little pot, a couple of glasses, sugar, tea, and coffee, and then proceed to make coffee, eat cookies and talk about life.

 Even if you don’t like someone in your family, you meet up and argue with them, but the important thing is that you meet each other.
 Foreign students who studied with me and lived in the dorms used to complain that on Thursday night all of the Israeli students would go home to Mommy and Daddy and they would return to the university only on Sunday – complete with plastic containers full of food from Friday night dinner.

 But if there’s one thing that we’re not very good at, it’s sports.
 Soccer and basketball are our most popular sports but even in them, to be completely honest, Israelis are quite mediocre.
 The Israeli soccer team only managed to reach the FIFA World Cup once, in Mexico back in 1970.
 This might be the reason that we invented a game with no losers – matkot.
 The goal is simple – keep on hitting the rubber ball as much as you can, until it falls.

 While in other countries the beach is a place you go to rest from the noise and bustle of the day and enjoy the sound of the waves, in Israel there’s no peace and quiet to be found at the beach.
 All day you will hear the sound of a ball being knocked back and forth between two wooden rackets.

-4. ‘Ptitim’ (Israeli Couscous)
+Most Israeli things #4 – ‘Ptitim’ (Israeli Couscous)